ryanito/transferwise-to-freeagent/README.md

 # Usage

-`node index.js [start_date]`
+`node index.js`

-Where [start_date] is in YYYYMMDD format, e.g. 20190120 for January 20, 2019.

 It'll output a simple "Yep".
-Go to your FreeAgent account and the transactions will be in the bank account, ready to be explained/confirmed.
+Go to your FreeAgent account and the transactions since your last upload will be in the bank account, ready to be explained/confirmed.